callumhearne/7th-Gateshead-Scouts/Testing.md

 To validate my HTML I used the W3C markup validation service.

 Index.html errors:
-- P element was included with no end tag (fixed)
+- P element was included with no end tag.
+I fixed this by removing the P element.
-- Frameborder element was obsolete (fixed)
+- Frameborder element was obsolete.
+I fixed this by removing the border style.

 7thpage.html errors:
-- An error wad found having 2 img elements in the same tag (fixed)
+- An error wad found having 2 img elements in the same tag.
+I fixed by removing the obsolete img element.

 Events.html:
-- An error wad found having 2 img elements in the same tag (fixed)
+- An error wad found having 2 img elements in the same tag.
+I fixed by removing the obsolete img element.

 CSS
 -